riyasvaliyadan/riyasvaliyadan/README.md

 - 👋 Hi, I’m @riyasvaliyadan
-- 👀 I’m interested in Programming
+- 👀 I’m trying to solve complicated problems using technology
-- 🌱 I’m currently learning Linux

 <!---
 riyasvaliyadan/riyasvaliyadan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.